mguachun/record_day_wishlist/README.md

 Run $ rails db:seed to seed the database and have albums preloaded onto the DOM.

 Usage:
-In order to start the server for the application, enter the following line in your terminal:
+In order to start the server for the application, cd into the backend folder, and enter the following line in your terminal:

 $ rails s